 - All incidents of bullying must be reported and all such reports will be taken seriously.
-The perspective of the person who feels bullied will contribute to understanding and establishing the seriousness of the incident.
-When bullying has occurred special actions will follow. - The school recognises that speed of response is important and wherever possible incidents will be resolved quickly.
+The perspective of the person who feels bullied will contribute to understanding and establishing the seriousness of the incident. - The school recognises that speed of response is important and wherever possible incidents will be resolved quickly.
 However, significant incidents will involve investigation and this can cause delay to the resolution.
-The school will need to take the time necessary to respond to and resolve incidents appropriately, while ensuring the safety of the child who feels bullied. - The role of all staff, including midday supervisors and teaching assistants, in responding to hurtful behaviour is made clear to them as part of their induction.
+The school will need to take the time necessary to respond to and resolve incidents appropriately, while ensuring the safety of the child who feels bullied. - The role of all staff, in responding to hurtful behaviour is made clear to them as part of their induction.
 Teaching assistants will usually be involved as playground supervisors to give continuity of care.
-Incidents of bullying (see definition above) observed or reported at play and lunch times will be referred. - Single incidents of hurtful behaviour must be recorded on CPOMS and dealt with by the class teacher.
-(The Headteacher will be kept informed of any incidents dealt with by the class teacher so that s/he holds the overview across the school.)
+Incidents of bullying (see definition above) observed or reported at play and lunch times will be reported to a member of the leadership team. - Single incidents of hurtful behaviour must be recorded on CPOMS and dealt with by the class teacher.
+(The Headteacher will be kept informed of any incidents dealt with by the class teacher so that he holds the overview across the school.)
 Follow up and ongoing monitoring will be conducted by the class teacher whilst keeping the Headteacher informed at all times, even if it is felt that the matter has been resolved.
-If the behaviour dealt with by class teachers continues, it will be referred to the Headteacher. - All repeated hurtful or bullying behaviour should be recorded on CPOMS and reported directly to the Headteacher.
-Significant incidents will be entered in the serious incidents book and all parents whose children are directly involved will be notified of significant incidents. - Responses to all bullying behaviour will be educational and seek to ensure that this behaviour will not be repeated.
+If the behaviour dealt with by class teachers continues, it will be reported to a member of the leadership team. - Responses to all bullying behaviour will be educational and seek to ensure that this behaviour will not be repeated.
 A child who has been involved in bullying behaviour will be expected to take responsibility for the impact of their behaviour on others, the reasons for their behaviour will be explored and they will be expected to improve and change.
 The aim will be to resolve incidents, rebuild relationships and restore a safe environment for all.
 Incidents will be resolved in age-appropriate ways.
 Those who have been bullied have a right to know that action has been taken. - Persistent bullying after support & counselling could result in fixed term or permanent exclusion as a last resort.
+Any such decision is at the Headteacher's discretion.
 (See Behaviour Policy)